Select Page

 Learning Outcomes

-• Have an awareness of salient discussions in Quranic Studies
+• Have a broad awareness of salient discussions in Quranic Studies

 • Be able to understand key aspects of ‘Ulum al-Quran that inform Quranic exegesis